ptagseth/kanoa-software/docs/quality/configuration/check-sheets.md

 ### Triggers
 - **Product Change** – Whenever the product changes on the line, a new check sheet will be generated if the line mode and shift criteria are met.
 Product Change triggers have a modifier option:

-- Indented Every Product –Quality check is required every time the product changes
+    - Every Product –Quality check is required every time the product changes

-- Indented Unique Products Per Shift - Quality check is required only once per product per shift
+    - Unique Products Per Shift - Quality check is required only once per product per shift

-- Indented Once Per Shift – Only one quality check will be performed per shift
+    - Once Per Shift – Only one quality check will be performed per shift

 - **Shift Change** – Whenever the shift changes on the line, a new check sheet will be generated if the line mode and shift criteria are met.